redhat-sap/sap-workshops/sap-integration/README.md

 [![500-left](img/project_side.png)](https://redhat-sap.github.io/sap-workshops//sap-integration/img/project_side.png)

 Let's identify the backend microservice and get the external exposed URL for it.
 In the Project Overview, you can see the `Inventory` section on the bottom left.
 From that section click on `Deployment Configs`.
 You can get to the same place using the `Workloads -- Deployment Configs` menu.
 Once you get there, you will see 2 different Deployment Configs.
 The one associated with the backend microservice is `sap-side-by-side-be`.
-If you click on it, you will be able to see more details like the number of Pods running for this Deployment Config or the container image used which is `quay.io/redhat-sap-cop/sap-side-by-side-be:v1.1.0` by the time this instructions where written.
+If you click on it, you will be able to see more details like the number of Pods running for this Deployment Config or the container image used which is `quay.io/redhat-sap-cop/sap-side-by-side-be:v1.1.0` by the time these instructions where written.

 [![300-left](img/dc_be_01.png)](https://redhat-sap.github.io/sap-workshops//sap-integration/img/dc_be_01.png)

-You can review more details from this Pod, check the actual used resources or check the logs comming from the Pod to see if everything looks fine, so you get familiar with it, as you can come back later to the Pod and see these values again once you start hitting the exposed API endpoints in the microservice.
+You can review more details from this Pod, check the actually used resources or check the logs coming from the Pod to see if everything looks fine, so you get familiar with it, as you can come back later to the Pod and see these values again once you start hitting the exposed API endpoints in the microservice.

 Let's review now how to access the exposed URL for this microservice.
-As explained before, Swagger UI has been configured so the documentation and testing for each API method is available for quick tests and to be used as a reference for developers to consume this API.
-Click on `Networking -- Routes` menu and yoy will see 2 different routes available.
+As explained before, Swagger UI has been configured so the documentation and testing for each API method are available for quick tests and to be used as a reference for developers to consume this API.
+Click on `Networking -- Routes` menu and you will see 2 different routes available.
 The one specific for the backend microservice is called `sap-side-by-side-be`.
 You can click on the exposed URL referred in the `Location` column.

 [![300-left](img/route_be.png)](https://redhat-sap.github.io/sap-workshops//sap-integration/img/route_be.png)